Home > Breakfast > Homemade Flaky Croissants Recipe

 • Then cut each section into a diagonal – yielding 2 croissants per section, for a total of 6 croissants.

-• Repeat the steps for the other half of dough you put in the fridge.
+• Repeat the steps for the other half of the dough in the fridge.

 A sketch for an alternative way to cut croissants.